-If they don't have earned income and you own a business, consider hiring them.
+If your children or grandchildren don't have earned income and you own a business, consider hiring them.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
 Warning: The children must be paid in line with what you'd pay nonfamily employees for the same work.